AIMLdr/doubletap/README.md

 # DoubleTap

 DoubleTap is designed to locate, monitor, and manage large language model (LLM) processes on my Linux x64 system running from a bash shell.
 It will detect running LLM instance from port default 11434 and name to hunt and kill llama including ollama.
-Following termination Shepherd Daemon boot option y/N
+Following kill option y/N Shepherd Daemon boot option y/N and uncomplicated fire wall settings with sanity audit to use llama as localhost while preventing outside access as default

 # doubletap - Local LLM Process Management and Network Tool
 ```txt